Great Gypsy Round-up: Organization

 The plans for the roundup were developed in secrecy.
-Among the first to draw up plans was the appointed Governor of the Council of Castile, Gaspar Vázquez Tablada, Bishop of Oviedo.
-It was later also supported by the opinion of the Jesuit Father Francisco Rávago, confessor to Ferdinand VI, whose reply about the morality of the roundup can be summarised in his commentary that:
+The Marquis of Ensenada developed a plan to arrest the Romani population of Spain and expel them to the colonies in the Americas.
+He foresaw the obstacle of asylum being sought in churches under the law of sanctuary, so with the aid of Cardinal Valenti, the papal nuncio to Spain, they were able to get pope Benedict XIV to grant orders of extraction from sanctuary under certain conditions in April 1748.
+After this the Council of Castille agreed to the Marquis of Ensenada's plan.
+The appointed Governor of the Council of Castile, Gaspar Vázquez Tablada, Bishop of Oviedo, secured the endorsement of Ferdinand VI It was later also supported by the opinion of the Jesuit Father Francisco Rávago, confessor to Ferdinand VI, whose reply about the morality of the roundup can be summarised in his commentary that:

+While the original plan was to expel the Romani population to the Americas, after the failure of the neighboring Kingdom of Portugal in its project to expel its Romani population became known, the Spanish plan was changed to internal deportation and imprisonment.
 The plan entailed sending troops to the towns with Romani settlements, each carrying sealed set of instructions, which were only to be revealed to the commanders on a date just prior to the roundup in August.
 The Romani settlements were to be surrounded, and all able-bodied adult Romani males were internally deported to forced labor in the Naval arsenals or to specified mines, prisons, or factories.
 The women and children were forced into clothing manufacture.
 Those too ill to travel would remain in military custody until well enough to travel, or until they reached a "Christian death".
 The operation was to be funded by confiscated goods and homes of the Romani.

 The mechanics of the raid varied in efficiency from town to town.
-The roundup in Seville, where the city gates were closed by the encircling army to prevent the target's escape, created alarm in the general public, who was ignorant of the goals.
-Special proclamations were obtained to avoid the use of churches as an asylum.
+The roundup in Seville, where the city gates were closed by the encircling army to prevent the target's escape, created alarm in the general public, who were ignorant of the goals.
 The definition of who exactly was a Romani proved to be difficult in many cases and was prone to abuse.
-For example, Roma married to non-romani were often spared.
+For example, Roma married to non-Romani were often spared.
 Nomadic Romani, already less frequent, proved difficult to the roundup.
 Ultimately, nearly 9,000 Romani were detained, 5,000 of which were released three months later due to pleas, protests from neighbors and local authorities.
-The remaining 4,000 who did not benefit from community support would be released gradually from 1750 onwards over an eight year plight during which it is estimated around 500 perished due to various causes.
+The remaining 4,000, who did not benefit from community support, were gradually from 1750 onwards over an eight year plight during which it is estimated around 500 died due to various causes.